lab-rasool/SeNMo/README.md

 ```
 ## Running the SeNMo Finetuning

-To run the SeNMo Training with the specified parameters, use the following command:
+To run the SeNMo Finetuning with the specified parameters, use the following command:

 ```bash
 python SeNMo_Training.py \